In today's article we'll show you how you can kickstart your dream of launching a food blog in 2020 in 9 easy steps!

 - Click on install

 Voila!
 You have now your WordPress blog ready to use.
-Keep in mind that the way cPanel looks may vary, but once you got to the installation window, it's the same look (as it used a softwae called Softaculous).
+Keep in mind that the way cPanel looks may vary, but once you got to the installation window, it's pretty much the same layout.

 If your hosting by any chance doesn't offer an easy option for installation (or you can't find it) the easiest thing you can do is contact the support, and ask them for help.